Bandwidth/redux-facet/README.md

 ### `facet(facetName: String, baseMapStateToProps: Function, baseMapDispatchToProps: Function, baseMergeProps: Function, options: Object)`

 Think of `facet()` kind of like `connect()`.
-It's a wrapper around `connect` which ensures two things:

-1. All actions dispatched by the wrapped component will be tracked with your facet name.
+It's a wrapper around `connect` which ensures that all actions dispatched by the wrapped component will be tracked with your facet name.
-2. The state used to create props will be, by default, only the subsection of the state associated with your facet.

 For an action creator,